mujib2020/Yolo-V8-instance-segmentation/README.md

 YOLO algorithms are a type of convolutional neural network (CNN) designed for real-time object detection.
 The basic working principle of YOLO is as follows:

+1. **Single Neural Network:** YOLO uses a single CNN to predict multiple bounding boxes and class probabilities for those boxes.
+2. **Division of Image:** The input image is divided into a grid.
+Each grid cell is responsible for predicting a certain number of bounding boxes.
+3. **Bounding Box Prediction:** For each grid cell, the network outputs bounding boxes and confidence scores for those boxes.
+The confidence reflects how sure the model is that the box contains an object and also how accurate it thinks the box is that it predicts.
+4. **Class Prediction:** Alongside confidence scores, the model also predicts the classes of the objects in each bounding box.
+5. **Non-max Suppression:** To refine the predictions, YOLO uses non-max suppression to eliminate overlapping bounding boxes that are less confident in their predictions.
+6. **Loss Function:** YOLO also has a unique loss function that simultaneously optimizes class predictions, localization (bounding box coordinates), and confidence scores.

 ![image](https://github.com/mujib2020/Yolo-V8-instance-segmentation/assets/61886262/c1f474ef-78a2-4901-9a9b-48ed869030f5)

 ![image](https://github.com/mujib2020/Yolo-V8-instance-segmentation/assets/61886262/aa065c5f-c661-460f-b77d-f40fea800e22)